WozzHQ/wozz/README.md

 - **No Source Code:** We never look at application logic.
 - **No Identifiers:** Pod names, Namespaces, and Labels are hashed locally before export.

-You can verify the code in `scripts/wozz-audit.sh` or run our verification script to prove anonymity before sending.
+You can verify the code in `scripts/wozz-audit.sh` or run our verification script to prove anonymity.

 **Read our full [Privacy Policy](PRIVACY.md)** for details on data retention, usage, and your rights.

-## 📊 Example Findings
+## FAQ

-Common issues this tool detects:

-- **Fear-Based Limits:** Developers requesting 8GB RAM for apps using 500MB.
-- **Orphaned Resources:** Load balancers and PVCs attached to dead workloads.
-- **Bin-Packing Inefficiency:** Nodes that are 20% utilized but cannot accept new pods.
+**Q: Is this safe?**
+A: Yes.
+Script is ~400 lines.
+Audit it yourself.
+All analysis happens locally.

+**Q: What data is collected?**
+A: None.
+Unless you email us for consulting help.

+**Q: Does it work with EKS/GKE/AKS?**
+A: Yes.
+Any cluster with `kubectl` access.

+**Q: Do I need metrics-server?**
+A: Optional.
+Without it, we analyze configured limits only (no usage-based waste detection).

+**Q: How accurate are the cost estimates?**
+A: We use conservative cloud pricing averages.
+Actual savings may vary based on your provider and instance types.

-## 🛠️ Development
+## Development

 If you want to inspect the code or run it manually: